Fixed Effects Binary Choice Models with Three or More Periods: Identification

 Moreover, $|B|\leq T!-1$ and $|B |\leq 2$ when $T=3$.
 All relative effects $\beta_{0j}/\beta_{0k}$, for $k$ such that $\beta_{0k}\neq 0$, are point identified.\footnote{The set of indices $k$ such that $\beta_{0k}\neq 0$ is identified since by \eqref{eq:caract_B}, $B_k=\{0\}$ when $\beta_{0k}=0$, and $0\not\in B_k$ otherwise.} \end{enumerate} \end{thm}

+Whether Assumption \ref{as:zero_in_supp} or \ref{as:cont_regressors} holds, Theorem \ref{thm:main_continuous} shows that under-identification is at most finite, namely $|B|<\infty$.
+This implies that $\beta_0$ is locally identified in the sense that there exists a neighborhood of $\beta_0$ in which the unique solution to the equation $\E[m(Y,X;b) | X]=0$ is $b=\beta_0$.
+Further, the first result of Theorem \ref{thm:main_continuous} shows that with discrete regressors satisfying Assumption \ref{as:zero_in_supp}, the ``length'' of the identified set on $\beta_{0k}$, defined as

-The first result shows that with discrete regressors satisfying Assumption \ref{as:zero_in_supp}, the length of the identification region for $\beta_{0k}$ cannot exceed $\beta_{0k}(\lambda_{T-1}-1/\lambda_{T-1})$ if $0\not\in B_k$.
+cannot exceed $\beta_{0k}(\lambda_{T-1}-1/\lambda_{T-1})$ if $0\not\in B_k$.
 Note that under Assumption \ref{as:zero_in_supp}, we can actually identify whether or not $\beta_{0k}=0$ without relying on our conditional moments, since the sign of $\beta_{0k}$ is equal to that of $\E[Y_t - Y_s | X_{-k,s}=X_{-k,t}, X_{k,t}>X_{k,s}]$.
 The second result on continuous regressors is stronger.
-It shows that if Assumption \ref{as:cont_regressors} holds, $\beta_0$ is identified up to a scale $c$, with $c$ belonging to at most to $(1/\lambda_{T-1}, \lambda_{T-1})$.
-This directly implies the point identification of relative marginal effects.
-Importantly, this result holds for any possible distribution of $\gamma|X$.
-Finally, whether Assumption \ref{as:zero_in_supp} or \ref{as:cont_regressors} holds, Theorem \ref{thm:main_continuous} shows that under-identification is at most finite, namely $|B|<\infty$.
-In particular, under Assumption \ref{as:cont_regressors}, $B$ includes at most $T!-1$ points, and even only 2 points when $T=3$.
+It shows that if Assumption \ref{as:cont_regressors} holds, $\beta_0$ is identified up to a scale $c$, with $c$ belonging at most to $(1/\lambda_{T-1}, \lambda_{T-1})$.
+This directly implies point identification of relative marginal effects.
+The second result also states that $B$ includes at most $T!-1$ points, and even only 2 points when $T=3$.
+Importantly, all these result hold for any possible distribution of $\gamma|X$.
+Thus, point identification may actually hold for many distributions of $\gamma|X$, a point we shall come back to below.

 The proof of Theorem \ref{thm:main_continuous} relies on the following ideas.
 In the first case, when $b_k\not\in \{c\beta_{0k}: c \in \{0\}\cup (1/\lambda_{T-1},\lambda_{T-1})\}$, we construct a subset of $\Supp(X)$ of positive probability such that all nonzero $D_j(x;b)$ have the same sign.
 The result then follows by Lemma \ref{lem:high_level_id}.
 We use a similar reasoning to prove \eqref{eq:caract_B}.
 To establish the upper bounds on $|B|$, we exploit the fact that the family of exponential functions $(v\mapsto \exp(\zeta_k v))_{k=1,\dotsc, K}$ with distinct coefficients $\zeta_k$ forms a Chebyshev system \citep[see, e.g.,][Chapter II for the formal definition of such systems]{krein_1977}.
 This property implies that some key determinants do not vanish, and any non-zero ``exponential polynomial'' $v\mapsto \sum_{k=1}^K \alpha_k \exp(\zeta_k v)$ does not have more than $K-1$ zeros.